EveryoneDestroysTheWorld/design/audio/music/disqualified.md

 <table>

 ## Description
-Plays while the player is on the "Trouble on Set" stage.
+Plays when the player is permanently downed or disqualified.

 ## Notes to musician
 None.